Understanding ESIC Obligations for Contract Labor: Compliance and Coverage

 Hi!

-3. The principal employer's factory/estt. which is engaging these contract workers is located a non-implemented area, he is not liable under ESI either for his directly employed workers or workers engaged through the contractor.
+If the principal employer's factory/estt. which is engaging these contract workers is located in a non-implemented area, he is not liable under ESI either for his directly employed workers or workers engaged through the contractor.
 He has no liability for the contract workers under ESI.
-However, the employer is liable under the workmen's compensation Act.
+However, the employer is liable under the Workmen's Compensation Act.

 Ramana Murty, Hyderabad